-The Twelve Steps & Alcoholism
+The Twelve Steps

-My study of art history has developed a perceptual skill to wed parts to wholes, to see history repeated in moments and to attend to nuance and intensity when imagining the self of another.
+My study of art history has developed a perceptual skill to wed parts to wholes, to see history repeated in moments and to attend to nuance and intensity when imagining the soul of another.

-My passion for Art History, awoke during my sophomore year which was spent in Florence, Italy, immersed in the mood of the Renaissance.
+My passion for Art History awoke during my sophomore year which was spent in Florence, Italy, immersed in the mood of the Renaissance.
 The Renaissance began with the hunger of the artistic soul for individuality, perspective, reconnection with mythic archetypes and emotional interpretation of the Christian mysteries.
 These Renaissance moods live in my soul.

 Twelve years later, and in my third home, I decided to become a professional interior designer.
 It was very satisfying.
 I did not have a signature style – you couldn’t walk into one of my client’s homes and say Lynn Jericho was the decorator.
 Instead, I had clients say they felt their home expressed who they were.
-I was really humbled at the thought of designing the space in which my clients made love, shared conversations with their friends, fried eggs and quietly contemplated their lives.
+I was really humbled at the thought of designing the space in which my clients made love, shared conversations with their friends, fried eggs, and quietly contemplated their lives.

 Designing was such valuable training for the soul work of imagining self.
-Each one of us wants an inner life that is comfortable, beautiful and meaningful.
+Each one of us wants an inner life that is comfortable, beautiful, and meaningful.
 We want to see how our lives are organized and unfold in ways that serve our purposes.
-Designing anothers home taught me to let go of my own style.
+Designing another’s home taught me to let go of my own style.
 I was not going to be living in the home, so the style had to reflect the client – it had to work for them and their family.